 - Fitzgerald River National Park: a Biodiversity Hotspot

-The Fitzgerald River National Park is the largest and most botanically significant national parks in Australia.
-It is the most diverse botanical regions in the world, featuring more than 1,800 species of plants, 75 of these are found nowhere else in the world.
+The Fitzgerald River National Park is the largest and most botanically significant national park in Australia, featuring more than 1,800 species of plants, 75 of which are found nowhere else in the world.
 There are 184 bird species, 22 mammal species, 41 reptile species and 12 frog species living in the park.
 A number of species have only recently been rediscovered here, including the Dibbler and Heath rat.

 During the winter months southern right whales shelter close to shore with their newborn calves.
 We will divide the trip into two main areas and walk from the car park at Mount Barren to Sepulcralis Hill, and then separately to No Tree Hill.